How to Worship Without a Worship Team

 When churches are new, and even in the life of an established congregation, there will be times when you don’t have anyone to lead worship.
-Don’t worry, there are other ways to worship God in a meaningful way.
-Below are a few things that helped my husband and I have great worship even when our congregation was small.
+Don’t worry, it is possible to worship God without a worship team.

-1. Worship without instruments.
+- Worship without instruments.
 An enthusiastic person leading the congregation in heart-felt worship can be very powerful.
 Having singers, musicians and sound equipment is not a prerequisite to having an anointed worship service.
-Some denominations ban the use of instruments (which I don’t agree with, but I digress) and have beautiful worship services.
+Some denominations don’t use instruments and have beautiful worship services.
 If you find someone who loves the Lord, can carry a tune, and is bold, that’s really all you need.

 - Are they faithful?
 If a person can’t be faithful in basic things like attendance, or if they are not willing to help in other areas besides the glamorous ones, they should not be on the worship team (Luke 16:10-12).